-You can also slide from left or right on the preview screen to add various filters based on your location, the current time, the current temperature, the speed you may be traveling at, and more.
+You can also slide from left or right on the Preview screen to add various filters based on your location, the current time, the current temperature, the speed you may be traveling at, and more.
 There's also ones that just change the colour and look of your snap.
 Simply swipe around until you find one you like.

 When everything is ready to go, you will see a snap length icon in the bottom left of your screen.
 It should be a circle with a number in it.
 The number represents how many seconds the recipient will have to view your snap.
 Tap this icon to adjust length time from 1 second to 10 seconds.

-The only icon on the preview screen that we haven't discussed yet is the arrow-shaped icon on the bottom right.
+The only icon on the Preview screen that we haven't discussed yet is the arrow-shaped icon on the bottom right.
 Tap it to send your snap to a friend.
 A send-to screen should open.
 You will then need to select recipients.
 Once done, send your snap by tapping the second arrow icon that appears.

 You might have noticed that one of the recipient options listed on the send-to screen said "My Story".
 This option will add your snap to your story, but again, we will discuss that in detail below.

-To view your unread snaps, go to the main menu screen and select the square/numbered icon on the bottom left.
+To view your unread snaps, go to the Camera screen and select the square/numbered icon on the bottom left.
 A feed of all your sent snaps and snap replies (aka snapbacks) will be listed, including any new snaps from friends.
 Just tap any one to view it for a limited amount of time.
 Remember: Snaps disappear.

 Another way to send a story is by simply taking a snap and tapping the send icon.
 But instead of selecting every friend individually on the send-to screen, you can simply select the My Story option.